xlladdins/xll/README.md

 At this point you can compile and run the add-in[1] using `Debug ► Start Debugging` (`F5`).
 This compiles the dll, (with file extension `.xll`), and starts Excel with the add-in loaded.

+The git repository you created has a snapshot of the xll library at the time you add it as a submodule.
+Your copy of the xll submodule will not change if the original xll repository changes.
+To get the latest copy start a Developer Command Prompt and pull.

+> `cd xll`
+> `git pull`

 [1] You may have to restart Visual Studio to have it recognize the `.user` file.